golubitsky/blog/quotes.md

 > As formality increases, tests and requirements become indistinguishable.
 At the limit, tests and requirements are equivalent.

 —Robert C. Martin, Grigori Melnik [Tests and Requirements, Requirements and Tests: A Möbius Strip](http://gmelnik.com/papers/Melnik-Martin-Tests-and-Requirements-The-Moebius-Strip-IEEE-Software-2008.pdf), quoted by Gojko Adzic, _Bridging the Communication Gap_, p.
 26

+> Yet the capacity for contemplation need not be bound to imperishable Being.
+Especially whatever is floating, inconspicuous, or fleeting reveals itself only to deep, contemplative attention.
+Likewise, it is only contemplative lingering that has access to phenomena that are long and slow.
+Paul Cézanne, a master of deep, contemplative attention, once remarked that he could _see_ the fragrance of things.
+This visualization of fragrances requires profound attention.
+In the contemplative state, one steps outside oneself, so to speak, and immerses oneself in the surroundings.
+Merleau-Ponty describes Cézanne's mode of contemplatively observing a landscape as a kind of externalization or de-interiorization: "He would start by discovering the geological structure of the landscape; then, according to Mme Cézanne, he would halt and gaze, eyes dilated. . . .
+"The landscape thinks itself in me," he said, "and I am its consciousness."

+—Byung-Chul Han, _The Burnout Society_ ("Profound Boredom", p.
+14)

 > Q: What is your favourite colour?<br>
 > A: General harmony.